-Under Senate fire, Wells Fargo CEO promises to make customers whole
+Senators push Wells Fargo CEO on pay clawbacks after bogus accounts

 The U.S. Attorney's Offices in Manhattan and in San Francisco are investigating Wells Fargo, a person familiar with the matter said last week.

-While Democratic lawmakers like Warren were the most outspoken in their attacks, Republicans also grilled Stumpf.
+While Democratic lawmakers were the most outspoken in their attacks, Republicans also grilled Stumpf.

 Louisiana Senator David Vitter pressed the CEO on how customer fraud could persist for years and thousands of employees could be fired before the head of the bank got involved.